DTUWindEducation/final-project-grustlers/README.md

 ## Peer review

 Based on feedback from the previous project we have tried to adjust the quick-start guide, as it wasn't entirely clear last time.
-Additionally the doc-strings for the methods and functions should be more clear this time compared to last as well.
+Additionally the docstrings for the methods and functions should be more clear this time compared to last as well.

 ## Git workflow